ademariag/kapitan-katacoda/generators-101/step1-gettingstarted.md

 Run `./kapitan --version`{{execute}} to check what version you are running.
 Check on https://kapitan.dev to see if a new version has been released and to find more documentation.

-> **Note**: Kapitan in this example runs from a docker container.
-The first time you run kapitan it might take some time while the docker image gets downloaded.

-You can now run `./kapitan compile`{{execute}} to compile all the targets in this repository.
+Run `./kapitan compile`{{execute}} to compile all the other examples already present in this repository.

-As you can see, this reference repository comes already pre-installed with a huge amount of examples, which you can see being compiled by Kapitan
+As you can see, this reference repository comes already pre-installed with a good amount of examples, which you can see being compiled by Kapitan

 ```
 Compiled global (1.68s)